 In the original sensor network scenario described in the NEPTUNE Feasibility Study1, there were basic sensor suites (Fig. 3) at each primary node, fifteen "intermediate" networks with horizontal extent with basic sensor suites, moorings, and boreholes, and four "observatories" (Fig. 4).
-This requires 170 secondary junction boxes, 1500 connector pairs, and 1500 km of secondary cable.
-These likely cover only the first 5-10 years.
+At least 170 secondary junction boxes and 1500 connector pairs are required.
+There were 1500 km of secondary cable planned.
+These likely cover just the first 5-10 years.
 Clearly a significant effort must be made to develop, construct, and commercialize these aspects of ocean observatories.
-Many research, development, and manufacturing groups are already involved in this work, but as the above example shows, order of magnitude increases in sensor network components, as well as human resources, will be required.
-Further, with the planned long lifetimes of ocean observatories, reliability will very important to build in from the beginning.
-These development efforts can be facilitated with test bed facilities such as MARS11) VENUS12).
+Many research, development, and manufacturing groups are already involved in this work, but as the above example shows, order of magnitude increases